kwaldenphd/matplotlib-intro/README.md

 41. These are all referred to as `Artists` in `matplotlib` documentation.

 42. Knowing how to configure or customize these plot components is not just about aesthetics--in many cases, customizing a plot is necessary for readability.

+<blockquote>Q1: Describe in your own words the core components of a matplotlib figure.
+What is the general sequence of steps involved in generating a matplotlib figure?</blockquote>

 # Customizing in `matplotlib`